-Pampas grass decor is really popular right now and when I came across a photo on Instagram of a large pampas grass Christmas tree, I knew that I wanted to try to make my own.
+While pampas grass was initially popular in the 70s, it has recently spiked in popularity again and when I came across a photo on Instagram of a large pampas grass Christmas tree, I knew that I wanted to try to make my own.
+It’s such a nice change from a traditional green Christmas tree.

-I did some researched before attempting this Christmas tree DIY and quickly realized that there really aren’t any tutorials out there.
-I found one video where someone had used plywood and chicken wire for a large pampas grass Christmas tree but I didn’t like it all that much and I wanted a more fluffy and full looking tree.
+I did some research before attempting this Christmas tree DIY and quickly realized that there really aren’t any tutorials out there.
+I found one video where someone had used plywood and chicken wire for a large pampas grass Christmas tree but I didn’t like it all that much and I wanted a more fluffy and full-looking tree.

-I’m really excited to share with you how I made mine because I love it so much and I’m actually surprised that the cats are leaving it alone.
+I’m really excited to share with you my own version of this latest boho holiday decor obsession.
+I love my tree so much and I’m actually surprised that the cats are leaving it alone.
+You can also check out my other neutral bohemian Christmas tree that I decorated for this same table previously.

 How to make a pampas grass Christmas tree